Indiana Jones Raiders of the Lost Ark Filming Locations and Itinerary

 Kipu Ranch, Kauai, Hawaii, United States

-The Kipu Ranch located on the Huleia River served as filming location for the booby-trapped temple where Indy retrieves the idol.
+The Kipu Ranch located on the Huleia River served as a filming location for the booby-trapped temple where Indy retrieves the idol.
 Kipu Ranch Adventures actually organize sightseeing tours that cover Indiana Jones Raiders of the Lost Ark filming locations.

 [Indiana needs his bullwhip to swing across a chasm]